-- · License not required - Advanced degree, such as PharmD, helps but is not required - Demonstrated success and leadership are required in post-graduate work experience.
+- License not required - Advanced degree, such as PharmD, helps but is not required - Demonstrated success and leadership are required in post-graduate work experience.
 Formal post-graduate training, such as residency or fellowship, is helpful but not required. - Board certification helps but not required.

+- Where can you practice?

-- Anywhere in the world - Consulting firm
+- Anywhere in the world

+- Consulting firm